kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 -->

 Standard procedures for features introducing new API fields should be used:
-  - On upgrade, kube-apiservers should be upgraded first before the Kubelet can write, and kube-scheduler can read, the new pod condition `PodResizePreemptionDisabled` and the new node-level `PodPreemptionPolicy` field.
+  - On upgrade, kube-apiservers should be upgraded first before kube-scheduler can read, and operators/controllers can configure, the new node-level `PodPreemptionPolicy` field.
-  - On downgrade, kube-schedulers and Kubelets should be downgraded first (to stop using and writing the new fields) before kube-apiservers are downgraded; note that downgrade of kube-apiserver(s) and/or disabling the new API fields will not clear their contents for objects already stored in the storage (etcd).
+  - On downgrade, kube-schedulers and Kubelets should be downgraded first (to stop using the new feature and fields) before kube-apiservers are downgraded; note that downgrade of kube-apiserver(s) and/or disabling the new API fields will not clear their contents for objects already stored in the storage (etcd).